-The Special Educational Needs and Disability Co-ordinator (SENDCo) has undertaken the accredited National Award for SEN Co-ordination, a year-long qualification which looks in depth at the differing types of special educational need, research and pedagogy into a wide variety of educational topics as well as how best to support children with SEN in school.
-Further to this, the SENDCo has a Masters degree in Education with an SEN inclusion focus and is receiving the Trauma Informed School training in September 2019 which will be completed in January 2020.
+The Special Educational Needs and Disability Co-ordinator (SENDCo) has undertaken the following:

+- accredited National Award for SEND Co-ordination, a year-long qualification which looks in depth at the differing types of special educational need, research and pedagogy into a wide variety of educational topics as well as how best to support children with SEN in school. - A Masters degree in Education with an SEND inclusion focus. - Trauma Informed School (TIS) Practitioner training and continues to attend online update sessions to ensure TIS approaches supported are embedded in teaching, learning and SEND practices.